 Nepali Congress plots its revival

-Part of the reason the NC performed poorly in the elections was the electoral alliance between the erstwhile CPN-UML and CPN (Maoist Centre)--the two parties merged to become the NCP in May of this year.
+Part of the reason the NC performed poorly in the elections was the election alliance between the erstwhile CPN-UML and CPN (Maoist Centre)--the two parties merged to become the NCP in May of this year.
 But, by and large, it was poor organisational set-up and factionalism that cuased the electoral upset, which many NC leaders have acknowledged and vowed to redress.

 The NC leadership has proposed revamping the party as per the federal set-up, and to this end, the party has formed a statute amendment panel to suggest how to restructure the party.
-“We are planning to set up eight layers of party structure at the central committee as well as the booth committee,” said Pradeep Poudel, a panel member.
+“We are planning to set up eight layers of party structure at the central committe as well as the booth committee,” said Pradeep Poudel, a panel member.